North Florida/South Georgia Veterans Health System

 Commitment to Diversity:

 Our department is committed to diversity on many different levels, including providing an emphasis in diversity in clinical experiences, didactic trainings, and professional interactions.
-We have an active Psychology Service Diversity Committee that is committed to improving educational opportunities for staff and trainees on differences of race, color, gender, sexual orientation, religion, national origin, age, disability, culture, and intellectual perspective; and how these differences impact mental and physical health issues and delivery of care.
+We have an active Psychology Service Diversity Committee committed to improving educational opportunities for staff and trainees on differences of race, color, gender, sexual orientation, religion, national origin, age, disability, culture, and intellectual perspective; and how these differences impact mental and physical health issues and delivery of care.

-We believe that cultural competence is vital to understanding mental illness and essential to provision of care.
-As such, VA psychologists are obligated to ensure that culturally competent services continually evolve in order to better respond to the needs of our increasingly diverse Veteran population.
+We believe cultural competence is vital to understanding mental illness and essential to provision of care.
+As such, VA psychologists are obligated to ensure culturally competent services continually evolve in order to better respond to the needs of our increasingly diverse Veteran population.

 Over the course of each training year, we offer a variety of diversity-related educational opportunities: